Holandaise/nvim-config/README.md

 ## Telescope

-I've been watching some videos from TJ Devries who authored Telescope.
+I've been watching some videos from TJ Devries, who authored Telescope.
 I understand that it hooks into ripgrep to provide a simple picker/finder for all kinds of things.
 There's still some more here for me to learn and create keymappings in the future for more useful commands.